prathamesh0413/docker-fastapi-test/README.md

 git clone https://github.com/prathamesh0413/docker-fastapi-test
       cd docker-fastapi-test

-2. Build and Run the Application Using Docker
+1. Build and run the Docker container
-   To build the Docker image and start the application:
+   Run the following commands to start the app using Docker Compose:

-    docker-compose up
+    docker-compose up --build

-4. Access the Application
+2. Access the application

-   Once the application is running, access it at http://localhost:8000/docs to use the API and view documentation.
+   Once running, the FastAPI application is accessible at http://localhost:8000.

- 4.To Destroy the Containers
-    Stops containers and removes containers, networks, volumes, and images created by up
+3. Stopping the Docker container

      docker-compose down

+API Endpoints
+Using the API

-To Retrieve the List of Users: In the API documentation, find the GET /users endpoint.
+To Retrieve the List of Users:

+  Find the GET /users endpoint in the documentation.
   Click the "Try it out" button.
-Press the "Execute" button to see the results.
-The response will display below the request details, showing user information from the users.json file.
+  Press the "Execute" button to send the request.
+  The response will appear below, showing user information from the users.json file.